-Is It Legal to Smash a Car Window to Rescue Dog in Hot Car in South Dakota?
+Is It Legal to Smash a Window to Rescue Dog in Hot Car in South Dakota?

-Warmer temperatures are either here, or not too far off for most of the U.S., and that unfortunately means we'll likely soon be hearing news stories about dogs left in hot cars.
+Summer is winding down but temperatures and humidity are still high.
+Unfortunately, we are still hearing stories about dogs left in hot cars.
 It takes less than an hour for the temperature inside a car (even with an open window) to double when it's just 70 degrees outside.

 The big question: Are you within your legal rights to rescue a dog by breaking a window if you spot a dog you think is in trouble?

 South Dakota Codified Law section 40-1-36, which covers unattended animals in standing or parked vehicles states: